quaderno/quaderno-swift/README.md

 If you need another option for managing dependencies (e.g. Carthage), please open an issue to discuss it.

-###Project Structure
+### Project Structure

 The entry point for the project is the `Quaderno.xcworkspace` file, which contains two projects:

 1. `Quaderno.xcodeproj`, with the source code of the framework.
 2. `Pods.xcodeproj`, with third-party dependencies automatically managed by CocoaPods.

-###Documentation
+### Documentation

 The source code is fully documented using the markup formatting commands defined by Apple.

-An [HTML version of the documentation](http://cocoadocs.org/docsets/Quaderno) can be found at [CocoaDocs](http://cocoadocs.org).

 ## More Information

 Remember that this is only a Swift wrapper for the original API.
-If you want more information about the API itself, head to the original [API documentation](https://github.com/quaderno/quaderno-api).
+If you want more information about the API itself, head to the original [API documentation](https://quaderno.io/docs/api/).

 ## Code of Conduct